 Margam Park is also home to the 18th-century Orangery which originally housed a renowned collection of citrus trees.
 These days it’s more commonly used for weddings and other events and functions.

 This is a must-see for my children every time we visit.
-The farm area is home to rare breeds including Glamorgan cattle, Llanwenog and Badger Face sheep, Welsh pigs and Buff Orpington hens.
+The farm area is home to rare breeds including Glamorgan cattle, Llanwenog and Badger Face sheep, Welsh pigs and Buff Orpington hens, as well as pigs, sheep, horses and so on.
 Information points outside each pen tell more about the animals and their particular characteristics.
 The rabbits were by far the favourite creatures of the day on this visit.

 One of the mums in our group had previously bought some maps in the visitor centre detailing walks around Margam.